asenthilkumargce/ocewsd/README.md

 preserves but also significantly extends the capabilities of JAX-RPC.

 * The interface is called the *SEI*: Service Endpoint Interface
-* The implementation is called the SIB: Service Implementation Bean.
+* The implementation is called the *SIB*: Service Implementation Bean.
 The SIB can be either a POJO or a Stateless Session EJB (Enterprise Java Bean).

 ### Testing the Web Service with a Browser